Audition for the Music Major or Minor Spring 2021 / Fall 2021

 - Selected Woodwinds and Brass: (flute, oboe, clarinet, trumpet, French horn, and trombone; minors only): Two pieces from different historical periods, preferably in contrasting styles

-In all cases DO NOT USE ORIGINAL WORKS for your applied audition.
+In all cases DO NOT USE ORIGINAL WORKS for your audition.
 Please feel free to submit original works in addition to your audition works, particularly if you are interested in declaring a composition concentration, but original works will not be considered as an audition for admittance to the Department of Music.

-- Remember to complete all contact information on the Audition Request Form.
+- Remember to complete all contact information on the Music Audition Form.

 - Remember to list the major(s) and minor, if applicable, that you plan to pursue at LMU.